 Science fiction is a sprawling and fascinating cultural genre within which real and fictive conceptions of the world are allowed to congregate.
-In principle, regardless of medium and content, science fiction always involves the filmmaker or author’s forward-looking vision of an advanced technology that we, in reality, have yet not learned to comprehend fully.
-In a world that changes rapidly and that faces several challenges (like climate, migration, technology and disinformation) – contemporary art filtered through science fiction becomes an important forum for generating visions of im/possible future scenarios and scientific discoveries.
+In principle, regardless of medium and content, science fiction always involves the author or filmmaker’s forward-looking vision of an advanced technology that we, in reality, have yet not learned to comprehend fully.
+In a world that changes rapidly – in which we are affected by everything from the ongoing mass extinction of our planet’s species to drones and constant surveillance – we face several challenges.
+Art appears amidst all this, with science fiction as its filter, as an urgent forum for generating visions of im/possible future scenarios and scientific discoveries.

-Author Ursula K. Le Guin, in the foreword to her science fiction novel The Left Hand of Darkness, draws a clear distinction between science and science-fiction.
+Author Ursula K. Le Guin, in the foreword to her science fiction novel The Left Hand of Darkness, draws a clear distinction between science and science fiction.
 She does not consider herself an author contributing some evidence-based research about how the future will turn out; no divine or visionary prophecies emerge from science fiction.
 Instead, she utilises the field to describe the time she lived in; as if the literature held up a mirror to ourselves.
-This reading also applies to the works presented in Cosmological Arrows.
-Here space and the science fiction genre are used as an imaginary laboratory that allows discussion about our era’s ethical, moral and political dilemmas.
+These ideas also applies to the works presented in Cosmological Arrows.
+The participating artists use space and the science fiction genre as an imaginary laboratory, which in turn serves as a starting point for discussions about our era’s ethical, moral and existential dilemmas.

-The working title, Cosmologic Arrows, is loosely borrowed from the book A Brief History of Time, by Stephen Hawking.
+The title of the exhibition, Cosmological Arrows, is loosely borrowed from the book A Brief History of Time, by Stephen Hawking.
 When we locate a thought in space, our given concepts of time and room are overturned.
 This exhibition wishes to be a stepping-stone for artistic ideas and visions that challenge our usual way of viewing the world.
 Perhaps also suggesting new approaches on how to understand it.

-Published in conjunction with the exhibition is a volume of new texts by Caroline Elgh Klingborg, Jerry Määttä, Mahan Moalemi and Cecilia Åsberg, as well as short stories by Terry Bisson, Aleksandr Bogdanov, Karin Tidebeck, Alice B. Sheldon/James Tiptree Jr., Johannes Heldén, et al. The volume is produced in collaboration with Art & Theory publishing.
+Published in conjunction with the exhibition is a volume of new texts by Caroline Elgh Klingborg, Jerry Määttä, Mahan Moalemi and Cecilia Åsberg, as well as short stories by Aleksandr Bogdanov, Ted Chiang, Karin Tidbeck and Alice B. Sheldon/James Tiptree Jr., et al. The volume is produced in collaboration with Art & Theory publishing.

 Curator: Caroline Elgh Klingborg